 I have really appreciated the components of the program that lend themselves to sharing information with other professionals in technologically savvy and innovative ways.
 While I am enjoying myself far too much in the classroom setting to transition elsewhere in the near future, I can envision myself in a leadership position supporting teachers in their planning for and executing literacy education to students at some point in the future.
 These courses are facilitating the preparation for this role.

-For anyone considering the program, you should be aware of and prepared for the amount of time spent on the requirements for the courses within the Literacy Education program while recognizing that it is totally worth the efforts put forth.
+For anyone considering this unique post-Bachelor's certficate program, you should be aware of and prepared for the amount of time spent on the requirements for the courses within the Literacy Education program while recognizing that it is totally worth the efforts put forth.